Unity3D-Projects/Pong-Game/README.md

 # Pong.

-**Pong** was a weekend project that started with the idea of creating a machine learning algoritm for the game Pong.
+**Pong** was a weekend project that started with the idea of creating a machine learning algorithm for the game Pong.
 Although an AI was implemented, **focus was shifted to the artistical aspects of the game.**

 ## Features